 Pancho Villa was a Mexican revolutionary who fought for the rights of peasants and laborers.
 He was imprisoned at a young age for shooting a man who was harassing his sister.
 Villa escaped prison and while living as a fugitive, joined Francisco Madero’s successful uprising against the Mexican dictator, Porfirio Diaz.
 Villa helped overthrow the regime of President Porfirio Díaz.

 Due to his skills as a fighter and leader, Villa quickly was made a colonel.
 Eventually, Villa would join forces with other revolutionaries.
-As well as create his own military force known as Division del Norte, and became governor of Chihuahua.
+As well as created his own military force known as Division del Norte, and became governor of Chihuahua.
 Pancho Villa was a renowned military strategist and guerilla leader.
 His legacy is one that captivated the Mexican people.
 Scared those who would oppose him.
 As well as leaving an impact on both the history of Mexico and relations with the U.S. for decades to come.

 Villa retired to a quiet life on his ranch until head death in 1923.
 Villa loved having a good time while sipping on his favorite drink, tequila.
 This is why the artist wanted to capture a fun carefree side of Villa sipping on tequila and celebrating life.